 Rehabilitation services have become increasingly important in healthcare due to a greater focus on the needs of people with disability, the effects of an ageing population, medical advancements that lead to improvements in survival rates and life expectancy for people suffering serious illness and injury.
 Rehabilitation services remain fundamental in enhancing patients’ functional independence and play an integral role in patient flow across the health care continuum.

 The Statewide Rehabilitation Clinical Network (SRbCN) was established in 2015 to engage the growing number of rehabilitation physicians, allied health and nursing professionals working in rehabilitation services.
 The network is comprised of Queensland clinicians working or with an interest in rehabilitation, as well as interested persons from non-government organisations.
 The SRbCN Steering Committee assists the Clinical Chairs to administer and lead the network and is made up of multidisciplinary clinicians, a general practitioner, and a consumer representative.
-The committee is co-chaired by Dr Tim Geraghty, Rehabilitation Physician at Princess Alexandra Hospital, Metro South Hospital and Health Service and Ms Kiley Pershouse, Manager, Spinal Outreach Team, Queensland Spinal Cord Injuries Service, Princess Alexandra Hospital.
-SRbCN Steering Committee Meetings are held on a monthly basis.
+The committee is co-chaired by Dr Elissa Farrow, Rehabilitation Medicine Physician, Sunshine Coast Hospital and Health Service and Ms Areti Kennedy, Service Manager, Acquired Brain Injury Transitional Rehabilitation Service, Princess Alexandra Hospital, Metro South Hospital and Health Service.
+SRbCN Steering Committee Meetings are held approximately every six weeks.

 The role of the network

 - Provide direction and leadership regarding the ongoing and future development of best practice, evidence based rehabilitation and rehabilitation services in Queensland